Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

-Upon photoexcitation, a local exciton is generated followed by a charge separation process to produce photocurrent.
-In organic photovoltaic devices, the charge separation comprises two steps: The first is the charge transfer between donor and acceptor and the second is the further dissociation of the CT state.
-Borrowing the language of traditional semiconductors, the CT state can be regarded as a tight-binding electron-hole pair with the binding energy mainly from the Coulomb attraction.
+In the normal scenario of organic photovoltaic devices, upon photoexcitation a local exciton is generated followed by a charge separation process to produce photocurrent.
+The charge separation comprises two steps: The first is the charge transfer between donor and acceptor and the second is the further dissociation of the CT state.
+Borrowing the language of traditional semiconductors, the CT state is usually regarded as a tight-binding electron-hole pair with the binding energy mainly from the Coulomb attraction.
 Considering the relatively small dielectric constant, however, a puzzle arises: what serves as the driving force to make the CT state dissociate.
 As stated, recent experiments \cite{Cohe1,Cohe2,Delo1,Delo2,Delo3,Delo4} highlight the quantum coherence and the emergence of the long-range CT states which possess much smaller binding energy than the short-range ones.
 In this context, it is thus unjustified to define the CT state by the Coulomb interaction.
-In our opinion, it makes more sense to define the CT state as a \textit{coherent} electron-hole pair, and once the coherence between electron and hole is lost, the CT state is regarded to be dissociated.
+Our CT exciton model provides another perspective.